 Can You Use Expired Tea Bags?

 No, it would help if you did not use expired tea bags because mold or bacteria can be in them.
-Tea bags can become less flavorful and aromatic and develop mold or bacteria as tea bags ages.
+As tea bags age, they can become less flavorful and aromatic and develop mold or bacteria.
 This can result in a less enjoyable cup of tea and can also pose a potential health risk if the tea is consumed.

 Additionally, the tea leaves in expired tea bags may have lost some beneficial compounds, such as antioxidants, over time.